 There is no one-off solution for good sleep.
 Meditation is a fantastic start but sleep hygiene, or developing habits and practices that are conducive to sleeping well on a regular basis, also matters.
 Some key factors for good sleep hygiene include:

 Most Americans don’t sleep enough, and this can lead to fairly serious mental and physical health problems.
-That’s why using meditation as a tool for better, deeper, longer sleep can be a game changer, especially if you’re someone who has insomnia.
+That’s why using meditation as a tool for better, deeper, longer sleep can be a game changer, especially if you’re someone who has trouble falling alseep.
 When it comes to meditation for sleep, the most important thing to get you started is making an effort to meditate and to get quiet before you try to sleep; getting comfortable with and perfecting the meditation style, postures, and breath work will happen the more you do it.
+Begin setting the right conditions for a more restful sleep tonight.